NadaHossam97/Regression-Analysis---Assumptions-and-Diagnostics-/README.md

 The stepwise regression model effectively identifies the key predictors of `PD` as `C`, `R`, and `TRADE`, with no evidence of multicollinearity, heteroscedasticity, or autocorrelation in the residuals.
 All diagnostic tests confirm the robustness of the model.
 The dataset and the final regression model provide insightful findings into the relationships between macroeconomic indicators and `PD`.

-### Future Steps:

--   Explore additional models for comparison.
--   Refine the model using interaction terms or non-linear transformations if necessary.